This post contains affiliate links.

 This is also a fun dessert for the kids to make with your supervision.
 They can paint their chocolate eggs and decorate them how they like.

 I searched my blog for more Easter recipes and crafts to check out.
-Take a peek at these recipes: 12 Easy Easter Desserts, Chocolate Dipped Peeps, Easter Marshmallow Pops, Easter Lamb Marshmallow Pops, Easter Peanut Butter Cookies and Easter Puppy Chow Mix.
-If Easter crafts are your thing, check out these Rubber Band Easter Eggs.
+Take a peek at these recipes: Easter Mini Eggs Brownies, Easter Egg Stuffed Brownies, 12 Easy Easter Desserts, Chocolate Dipped Peeps, Easter Marshmallow Pops, Easter Lamb Marshmallow Pops, Easter Peanut Butter Cookies and Easter Puppy Chow Mix.

 Do you make any special sweets for Easter?